2015–16 Scottish League Cup

 The 2015–16 Scottish League Cup was the 70th season of Scotland's second-most prestigious football knockout competition.
 It is also known as The Scottish League Cup presented by Utilita for sponsorship reasons.

 Ross County defeated Hibernian 2–1 in the final on 13 March.

+This was Ross County's second major trophy final ever, having previously lost the 2010 Scottish Cup Final, and their first major Scottish honour.

+Despite losing this final, Hibs would recover from the blow and end up winning the Scottish Cup two months later, ending a 114-year drought.

+This edition of the tournament also marked the first time in the competition's history in which there were six different champions in the most recent six editions, with Celtic, Aberdeen, St. Mirren, Kilmarnock and Rangers having been the five previous champions.

 Format

 The competition is a single elimination knock-out competition.
 In each round, fixtures are determined by random draw, with the first to third rounds seeded according to last season's league positions (higher 50% of finishers drawn v lower 50% of finishers, alternating which is at home with each tie drawn).

 Fixtures are played to a finish, with extra time and then penalties used in the event of draws.
 The competition is open to all clubs in the Scottish Professional Football League.
 Clubs involved in European competitions are given a bye to the third round to avoid congestion of fixtures.

 Qualified teams

 The following teams qualified and competed in the 2015–16 Scottish League Cup.